filimor/school-management/README.md

 ### And coding style tests

-Explain what these tests test and why
+{TODO} Explain what these tests test and why

 ```
 Give an example